microsoft/vscode-docs/docs/python/tutorial-django.md

 Static files are of two types.
 First are those files like stylesheets to which a page template can just refer directly, which is demonstrated in the next section.
 Such files are placed by default in a `static` folder within the app, the name of which is defined by the `STATIC_URL` variable found in the project's `settings.py` file.
 You can also define a `STATICFILES_DIRS` list in `settings.py` to define additional static folders.
 For example, the equivalent entry in `STATICFILES_DIRS` for the default `static` folder is `os.path.join(BASE_DIR, "static")`.

-The second type are those files that you want to address in code, such as when you want to implement an API endpoint that returns a static file.
-The considerations for serving such files in Django production environments is beyond the scope of this tutorial.
+The second type are those files that you want to refer to in code, such as when you implement an API endpoint that returns the contents of a static file.
+The considerations for serving such files in production environments, however, is beyond the scope of this tutorial.
 For more information, see [Managing static files](https://docs.djangoproject.com/en/2.1/howto/static-files/) in the Django documentation.

 ### Refer to static files in a template

 1. In the `hello` folder, create a folder named `static`.

 1. Within the `static` folder, create a file named `site.css` with the following contents.
-After entering this code, also observe the syntax highlighting that VS Code provide for CSS files, including a color preview:
+After entering this code, also observe the syntax highlighting that VS Code provide for CSS files, including a color preview.

     ```css
     .message {